 - About CIES

-Our vision is to be the leading internationally recognised research centre in the region, for investigating, understanding and predicting the safety and behaviour of engineering infrastructure under in-service and overload (or limit) conditions.
+Our vision is to be the leading internationally recognised research centre in the region, for investigating, understanding and predicting the safety and behaviour of engineering infrastructure under in-service and limit conditions.
+We achieve this as an integral part of a circular economy, dedicated to high societal productivity and minimised waste.

-We aim to be the nexus of the various scientific disciplines in the broad fields of engineering infrastructure; its design, evaluation, performance and retrofit.
+We aim to be the nexus of the various scientific disciplines in the broad fields of engineering infrastructure; its design, evaluation, construction, performance, retrofit and reuse.

-CIES was established as a University of New South Wales research centre in January 2007 to facilitate advanced research in all aspects of civil engineering infrastructure, embodying building structures, bridges, tunnels, roads, railways, pavements and the like.
+CIES was established as a University of New South Wales Research Centre in January 2007 to facilitate advanced research in all aspects of civil engineering infrastructure, embodying building structures, bridges, tunnels, roads, railways, pavements, dams and the like.
+It has expanded to include construction management, advanced systems and low-carbon technologies.

-The composite of structural, geotechnical and materials academics and researchers in the Infrastructure Centre is the leading group in Australia and in the region, containing four full professors in its cohort with a demonstrated capability for delivery of research outcomes.
+The composite of structural, geotechnical, construction and materials academics and researchers in the Infrastructure Centre is the leading group in Australia and in the region, with a demonstrated capability for delivery of research outcomes.

-Ideally located at the UNSW Australia’s School of Civil and Environmental Engineering, CIES projects incorporate a number of engineering disciplines – from structural engineering to geotechnical engineering, and engineering materials to computational mechanics.
+Ideally located at UNSW Sydney’s School of Civil and Environmental Engineering, CIES projects incorporate several engineering disciplines – from structural engineering to geotechnical engineering to construction and management, and engineering materials to computational mechanics.

 Multi-disciplinary collaboration for the best results

 At CIES, we apply our skills to engineering and safety assessments of infrastructure.
-In particular we look at the risk management of buildings, bridges, dams, roads and other infrastructure when subjected to both in-service conditions and overload (or limit) conditions, such as in fire, earthquake, cyclone or blast situations, or when structures are exposed to hostile environments.
+In particular, we look at the construction and risk management of buildings, bridges, dams, roads and other infrastructure when subjected to both in-service conditions and overload (or limit) conditions, such as in fire, earthquake, cyclone or blast situations, or when exposed to hostile environments and climatic variations.

 The centre aims to promote multi-disciplinary collaboration across the Faculties of Engineering, Science and the Built Environment at UNSW and to foster international and interdisciplinary research collaborations and partnerships with industry.